petr/gqlclans/PITCHME.md

 - creating pull request to master
 - tests in cloud.docker start |
-- if all tests are ok  new docker image in cloud.docker is created |
+- new docker image in cloud.docker is created |
-- if new images appers in cloud docker, it triggers sloppy.io webhook and updates https://gqlclans.sloppy.zone/graphiql |
+- Webhook "New image appear!" is triggered sloppy.io webhook and updates https://gqlclans.sloppy.zone/graphiql |

 ---